minecrafter/irc/README.md

 irc
 ===

-Web content for irc.spi.gt and servers
+Web content for irc.spi.gt and servers.

+This repository uses [Jekyll](http://jekyllrb.com/) to manage content.